- Grangegorman Neighbourhood

 The GDA area is a very diverse and unique place.
 With a large number of non-Irish nationals this creates a vibrant and multi-cultural atmosphere.
 The diverse range of nationalities and ethnicities also presents specific challenges to inclusion.

-The new TU Dublin campus will provide the opportunities for children and parents to participate in events and classroom activities on the TU Dublin Campus, tackling some of the barriers to further/higher education from an early age.
+The TU Dublin campus provides the opportunities for children and parents to participate in events and classroom activities on the TU Dublin Campus, tackling some of the barriers to further/higher education from an early age.

 - Grangegorman Site Map and Opening Hours